MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_area_attack.md

 |damage_per_tick| 2| Integer|  How much damage per tick is applied to entities that enter the damage range. |
 |damage_range| 0.2| Decimal| How close a hostile entity must be to have the damage applied. |

+### cause

+> [!IMPORTANT]
+> A list of available damage sources can be found at [Entity Damage Source](../../../AddonsReference/Examples/AddonEntities.md#entity-damage-source) located in the Addons Documentation.

 ## Example

 ```json